-The current values for the dimensions depend upon the scale used in the sketching process, e.g., H2 = 20.012 mm in the figure above.
+The current values for the dimensions depend upon the scale used in the sketching process, e.g., H2 = 20.012 mm in the Details of Sketch1 box shown in the figure above.

 12. Edit the dimensions to give them the desired values. - Click on a value, enter the change and press return.